tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 ## Negotiation of cmw_attestation Extension

 Clients and servers use the TLS flags extension defined in {{I-D.ietf-tls-tlsflags}} to indicate support for the functionality defined in this document.
-We refer to the previously defined "cmw_attestation" extension, and the corresponding flag is called the "CMW_Attestation" flag.
+We refer to flag corresponding to the "cmw_attestation" extension as the "CMW_Attestation" flag.

 The "CMW_Attestation" flag proposed by the client in the ClientHello MUST be acknowledged in the EncryptedExtensions if the server also  supports the functionality defined in this document and is configured to use it.